A Summary on Symmetries and Conserved Quantities of Autonomous Hamiltonian Systems,: Conclusions and outlook

 \section{Conclusions and outlook}

-In this paper a complete classification of the symmetries for {\sl (autonomous and regular) Hamiltonian systems} has been done, and the associated conserved quantities are obtained in each case.
-We have followed a systematic procedure manly based on the techniques used in \cite{SC-81} for the study of non-Noether symmetries of Lagrangian time-dependent systems.
-In this way, we have reviewed and completed previous analysis about this problem (for instance, in \cite{BT-2012,CI-83,Ch-05,LMR-99,Lu-90,Lu-82,Ra-00,SC-81,SC-81b}).
+A classification of the symmetries for {\sl (autonomous and regular) Hamiltonian systems} has been done, obtaining the associated conserved quantities in each case.
+In this way, we have reviewed and completed previous results on this topic (for instance, in \cite{BT-2012,CI-83,Ch-05,LMR-99,Lu-90,Lu-82,Ra-00,SC-81,SC-81b}).

-First, we have reviewed the case of the Noether symmetries (which are both geometrical and dynamical) and the Hamiltonian version of the classical Noether theorem (and its converse) which gives a procedure to get the corresponding conserved quantities.
+We have reviewed the Noether symmetries (which are both geometrical and dynamical) and the Hamiltonian version of Noether's theorem (and its converse).
 Next, we have considered the non-Noether symmetries.
-We have analyzed the non-dynamical symmetries.
-In this case the way to obtain conserved quantities depend on whether the symmetry is also geometrical or not and, in the last case, it is related with the fact that the system is bi-Hamiltonian.

-The main contribution of the paper is the analysis of the non-geometrical symmetries.
-Following the guidelines established in \cite{SC-81}, we have seen that there are several types of them, according to the behaviour of the symplectic structure under the action of the symmetry.
-As for the non-Hamiltonian case, the procedure for obtaining the conserved quantities depends on whether the symmetry is also dynamic or not.
-In particular, for some special cases, it consist in applying suitable generalizations of the Noether theorem.
+First, we have analyzed the non-Hamiltonian symmetries and their conserved quantities; but the main contribution of the paper is the analysis of the non-geometric symmetries (although we are not aware of any instances of application of Theorems \ref{Nthgen} and \ref{teouno}).
+We have seen that there are several types of them, according to the behaviour of the symplectic structure under the action of the symmetry.
+The procedure for obtaining the conserved quantities depends on whether the symmetry is also Hamiltonian or not.
+In particular, in some cases, it consist in applying a suitable generalization of the Noether theorem.

-A similar study to what we have done here could be done for {\sl autonomous Lagrangian systems}, although this case is more difficult since the {\sl symmetries of the Lagrangian} must be also considered.
+A similar study to what we have done here could be done for {\sl autonomous Lagrangian systems}, although in this case the {\sl symmetries of the Lagrangian} must be also considered.
 Finally all these results could also be extended to classical field theories in order to do a classification of their symmetries and the corresponding conservation laws; completing, in this way, the partial results already obtained in \cite{EMR-99b,GPR-2016,RSV-13} for non-Noether symmetries.